rust-lang/reference/src/inline-assembly.md

     - The condition code register `cc`.

 r[asm.rules.x86-df]
-- On x86, the direction flag (DF in `EFLAGS`) is clear on entry to an asm block and must be clear on exit.
+- On x86, the direction flag (DF in `EFLAGS`) is clear on entry to the assembly code and must be clear on exit.
-  - Behavior is undefined if the direction flag is set on exiting an asm block.
+  - Behavior is undefined if the direction flag is set on exiting the assembly code.

 r[asm.rules.x86-x87]
 - On x86, the x87 floating-point register stack must remain unchanged unless all of the `st([0-7])` registers have been marked as clobbered with `out("st(0)") _, out("st(1)") _, ...`.
-  - If all x87 registers are clobbered then the x87 register stack is guaranteed to be empty upon entering an `asm` block.
-Assembly code must ensure that the x87 register stack is also empty when exiting the asm block.
+  - If all x87 registers are clobbered then the x87 register stack is guaranteed to be empty upon entering the assembly code.
+Assembly code must ensure that the x87 register stack is also empty when exiting the asssembly code.

 ```rust
 # #[cfg(target_arch = "x86_64")]